fhur/fhur.github.io/_posts/2015-06-12-writing-a-template-language-with-clojure.markdown

 teach you the basics.

-NOTE: although this post discusses abstract syntax trees and lexical analysis, don't be intimidated, no experience other than a basic knwoledge of Clojure and regular expressions is needed to read, understand and be able to implement your own template language.
+NOTE: although this post discusses abstract syntax trees and lexical analysis, don't be intimidated, no experience other than a basic knowledge of Clojure and regular expressions is needed to read, understand and be able to implement your own template language.